 Windows requires a batch (.bat) script which is currently not provided by the console, but is attached here. sign.bat

 Applying the signing profile in the console validates the signing parameters for use with your app, even though it does not sign the app.
-Download the "Integrated and ready to sign externally" version of the app to download the app with its signing information.
+Click Export for Signing to download the app with its signing information.

 Requirements for signing on Windows

 - Download this script file for signing on Windows to replace the script in the exported zip file: sign.bat

 - Edit the sign.bat file to replace "mykey" with your keystore alias and "cloudfaux" with your keystore password.
 These credentials must match the keystore credentials in your signing profile.

 - Path: Edit these environment variables and path: